 Tell your doctor right away if you have any serious side effects, including: shaking (tremor), decreased interest in sex, changes in sexual ability, easy bruising/bleeding.

-Get medical help right away if you have any very serious side effects, including: fainting, fast/irregular heartbeat, black stools, vomit that looks like coffee grounds, seizures.
+Get medical help right away if you have any very serious side effects, including: fainting, fast/irregular heartbeat, black stools, vomit that looks like coffee grounds, seizures, eye pain/swelling/redness, vision changes (such as seeing rainbows around lights at night).

 Rarely, males may have a painful or prolonged erection lasting 4 or more hours.
 If this occurs, stop using this drug and get medical help right away, or permanent problems could occur.